 19.9.
 GST Act means the A New Tax System (Goods and Services Tax) Act 1999 (as amended);

-19.17.
-PEEC means the documents, worksheets, lesson plans, diagrams, charts electronic media, research, reports and other written, audio-visual or audible material or other curriculum information developed by PEEC that are made available for viewing through the Platform or provided in Physical Form on payment of the Licence Fees to IPE as updated from time to time.
+19.16.
+PEEC means the documents, worksheets, lesson plans, diagrams, charts, electronic media, research, reports and other written, audio-visual or audible material or other curriculum information developed by PEEC that are made available for viewing through the Platform or provided in Physical Form on payment of the Licence Fees to IPE as updated from time to time.

-19.21.
-Platform means the online publishing and file distribution platform nominated by the Provider and known as “Flipsnack” (or any other platform specified by IPE) which facilitates the sharing of digital publications and other interactive content including PEEC and that makes PEEC available for viewing and downloading by Clients, including all Intellectual Property Rights of the Provider subsisting within the Platform and any updates or improvements therein but not including PEEC or any other media uploaded to the Platform by IPE;
+19.20.
+Platform means the online publishing and file distribution platform nominated by the Provider and known as “the PEEC website” (or any other platform specified by IPE) which facilitates the sharing of digital publications and other interactive content including PEEC and that makes PEEC available for viewing and downloading by Clients, including all Intellectual Property Rights of the Provider subsisting within the Platform and any updates or improvements therein but not including PEEC or any other media uploaded to the Platform by IPE;

 In this Agreement except to the extent that the context otherwise requires: